 When Jafarnia returned to the U.S. for law school, she dove headfirst into advocacy at the intersection of human rights, migration, and armed conflict.

-“At HLS, I was amazed by the resources at my disposal,” she said.
+“At HLS, I was amazed by the resources at my disposal,” she says.
 “More so, I was excited to meet others who hoped to utilize the power of the law to effectuate change for disenfranchised populations.”

 She took leadership roles in student organizations such as the HLS Immigration Project and HLS Advocates for Human Rights.
 She was a student in the International Human Rights Clinic, the Immigration and Refugee Clinic, and the Crimmigration Clinic, and acted as an research assistant for faculty in all of the above.
 During summers and J-terms, she conducted research and completed internships in Lebanon, Turkey, Greece, Germany, and Jordan and worked with major human rights organizations such as the Hebrew Immigrant Aid Society, the United Nations High Commissioner for Refugees, and the International Refugee Assistance Project.
 Academically, she took almost every available course at HLS relevant to these issue areas.